Flower Passage and Istanbul Nostalgia – Portraits From The Past

-My visit to the flower passage in Istanbul was unexpected but it turned out to be one of my favourite places.
+My visit to Flower Passage in Istanbul, Turkey was unexpected but it turned out to be one of my favourite places.
 Two friends, now used to my obsession with photography and history suggested it as an ideal place to have lunch.
 Situated on Istiklal Avenue, and known to the Turks as Çiçek Pasaj, it is a place to eat, drink, and be merry.

 Therefore, you may think I recommend Çiçek Pasaj as a great watering hole.
 Well, I will not because our meal was cold, while the service was awful.
 We picked the wrong restaurant.